Title

 Republic Act No. 6350 establishes the Hilongos General Hospital in Leyte, providing medical services to patients in several municipalities and allocating funds for construction and operation, with the Chief of the hospital having policy-determining power and the authority to promulgate necessary rules and regulations.

-The Hilongos General Hospital is established under the direct control and supervision of the Director of Medical Services.
+Direct control and supervision are vested in the Director of Medical Services.

-A total of seven hundred thousand pesos is authorized: five hundred thousand pesos for construction and two hundred thousand pesos for operation and maintenance.
+Five hundred thousand pesos (P500,000) for construction and two hundred thousand pesos (P200,000) for operation and maintenance.

-The hospital must have at least twenty-five beds.
+Yes.
+The hospital must have at least twenty-five (25) beds.

-Patients requiring hospitalization from the municipalities of Inopacan, Hindang, Hilongos, Matalom, and Bato in the Province of Leyte who cannot be given medical services by other hospitals shall be referred to Hilongos General Hospital.
+Patients requiring hospitalization from Inopacan, Hindang, Hilongos, Matalom, and Bato, Leyte, who cannot be given medical services in other hospitals, shall be referred to the Hilongos General Hospital.

-The policy-determining power is vested in the Secretary of Health and is exercised through the Chief of the Hilongos General Hospital.
+Policy-determining power is vested in the Secretary of Health and exercised through the Chief of the Hilongos General Hospital.

-The Chief must be a physician of good repute, a graduate from a recognized medical college, and must have engaged in the practice of medicine for at least five years.
+The Chief must be a physician of good repute, a graduate from a medical college of recognized standing, and must have engaged in the practice of medicine for at least five (5) years.

-The Chief is appointed by the Secretary of Health upon recommendation of the Director of Medical Services, with compensation not exceeding eleven thousand four hundred pesos per annum.
+The Chief is appointed by the Secretary of Health upon recommendation of the Director of Medical Services.

 Analyze Cases Smarter, Faster